NicolasFlamel1/Cuckatoo-Reference-Miner/README.md

 # Cuckatoo Reference Miner

 ### Description
 Cuckatoo miner that supports cuckatoo10 to cuckatoo32 and implements mean, slean, and lean edge trimming on the GPU using OpenCL and Metal.
-It can be used to mine MimbleWimble Coin (MWC) and MimbleWimble Coin-like cryptocurrencies, and it can run on Linux, macOS, iOS, Windows, and Android.
+It can be used to mine MimbleWimble Coin (MWC) and MimbleWimble Coin-like cryptocurrencies, and it can run on Linux, macOS, iOS, Windows, Android, and FreeBSD.

 Since this program uses OpenCL v1.2 and Metal v3.0, it should be compatible with nearly every GPU released since 2015.